-Nine condominiums and one residential lot are collaboratively investigating long-term, regional solutions to extreme beach erosion Kahana Bay, Maui.
-Representatives from each of these properties formed the Kahana Bay Steering Committee (KBSC) and contracted Oceanit to lead work on the project and write the draft Environmental Impact Statement (EIS).
-Oceanit partnered with Planning Consultants Hawaii, LLC and Coastal Planners, Inc. on Maui, as well as other specialists to prepare deliverables, collaborate with the community, and conduct the studies required for the project to proceed to construction.
+Nine condominiums and one residential lot are collaboratively investigating long-term, regional solutions to extreme beach erosion at Kahana Bay on Maui.
+Representatives from each of these properties formed the Kahana Bay Steering Committee (KBSC) and contracted Oceanit to study alternatives, recommend a Proposed Action, and study the impacts of this action in a Draft Environmental Impact Statement (DEIS).
+Oceanit worked with other specialists to prepare deliverables, collaborate with the community, and conduct the studies required for the project to proceed to construction.

-Kahana Bay, Maui, is currently at an inflection point for mitigating natural hazard risks to public safety and developed infrastructure.
+Kahana Bay is currently at an inflection point for mitigating natural hazard risks to public safety and developed infrastructure.
 For decades, sea level rise (SLR), strong wave action, coastal flooding, and shoreline development have transported sand and soils away from the Kahana coast.
-This chronic and episodic coastal erosion has resulted in shoreline recession; beach narrowing; loss of sandy beach area, continuous beach system, and sand dunes; a reduction in public access; and increased risk of natural hazards to people, oceanfront resources, buildings, infrastructure, and amenities.
+This chronic and episodic coastal erosion has resulted in shoreline recession; beach narrowing and loss of sandy beach area and sand dunes; a reduction in public access; and increased risk of natural hazards to the community, oceanfront resources, buildings, infrastructure, and amenities.

 - Explore, develop, and encourage a cost-effective, regional erosion mitigation solution for the Kahana shoreline that will minimize impacts to the sensitive coastal environment and enhance nearshore habitat while protecting existing habitable structures;